Lama (genus): Classification

-None of these transitional forms has been found in Old World strata; North America was the original home of the Tylopoda.
-Camelids invaded the Old World via Beringia, and South America via the Isthmus of Panama, as part of the Great American Interchange.
-The Old World forms were gradually driven southward, perhaps by changes of climate, and having become isolated, they have undergone further special modifications.
-Meanwhile, the New World members of the family became restricted to South America following the peopling of the Americas by Paleo-Indians and the accompanying extinction of the megafauna.
+None of these transitional forms has been found in Old World strata; North America was the original home of the Camelidae family.
+The ancestor of modern camels crossed Beringia into Eurasia and Africa about 7 million years ago.
+The ancestor of the modern llamas entered South America via the Isthmus of Panama about 3 million years ago, as part of the Great American Interchange.
+The Old World camels were gradually driven southward into regions of Asia and Africa, perhaps by changes of climate, and having become isolated, they have undergone further special modifications.
+Meanwhile, the New World llamas became restricted to South America following the peopling of the Americas by Paleo-Indians and the accompanying extinction of the megafauna.

 A possible variety is the hueque or chilihueque that existed in central and south-central Chile in pre-Hispanic and early colonial times.
 Two main hypotheses on their status among South American camelids are given: the first one suggests they are locally domesticated guanacos and the second suggests they are a variety of llamas brought from the north into south-central Chile.
 Chilihueques became extinct in the 16th or 17th century, being replaced by European livestock.
 The causes of its extinction are unknown.
 According to Juan Ignacio Molina, the Dutch captain Joris van Spilbergen observed the use of chilihueques by native Mapuches of Mocha Island as plough animals in 1614.

-Extant species
+Species

 Characteristics

 These characters apply especially to llamas.
 Dentition of adults:-incisors 1/3 canines 1/1, premolars 2/2, molars 3/2; total 32.
-In the upper jaw is a compressed, sharp, pointed laniariform incisor near the hinder edge of the premaxilla, followed in the male at least by a moderate-sized, pointed, curved true canine in the anterior part of the maxilla.
+In the upper jaw is a compressed, sharp, pointed laniariform incisor near the hinder edge of the premaxilla, followed in the male at least by a moderate-sized, pointed, curved true canine tooth canine in the anterior part of the maxilla.
 The isolated canine-like premolar which follows in the camels is not present.
 The teeth of the molar series which are in contact with each other consist of two very small premolars (the first almost rudimentary) and three broad molars, constructed generally like those of Camelus.
 In the lower jaw, the three incisors are long, spatulate, and procumbent; the outer ones are the smallest.
 Next to these is a curved, suberect canine, followed after an interval by an isolated minute and often deciduous simple conical premolar; then a contiguous series of one premolar and three molars, which differ from those of Camelus in having a small accessory column at the anterior outer edge.

 The skull generally resembles that of Camelus, the relatively larger brain cavity and orbits and less developed cranial ridges being due to its smaller size.
 The nasal bones are shorter and broader, and are joined by the premaxilla.